nmeum/git-shuffle/README.md

 Program usage is described further in the provided man page.

+## Portability

+This code requires `getentropy(3)` (which is available on Linux and OpenBSD but not mandated by POSIX) and `timegm(3)` and `err.h` which are also not mandated by POSIX but widely available on both Linux and BSD systems.

 ## Related Work

 The [git-privacy][git-privacy repo] utility shares the same goals but